-The MBTI is basically a personality type indicator that sorts people into one of sixteen possible personality types.
-It arranges general preferences into four specific dichotomies.
-The results allow for a greater understanding of yourself and how you interact with others.
+The MBTI is essentially a personality test that sorts people into one of sixteen possible personality types.
+The Myers-Briggs personality type indicator arranges general preferences people have into four specific dichotomies.
+The results are intended for people to gain a greater understanding of themselves and to learn how they interact with others.
 It’s a phenomenal tool for gaining greater insight on your inner world.

-Okay, I’ll admit it.
-Initially, I was a little upset when I thought I was being told to pay $30.00 for “just another personality test” since I foolishly assumed it would be no different than the ones I could take online for free.
-As a first semester freshman who had already spent over $500 on textbooks alone, it was hard to understand why I needed to pay for such a thing.
+Okay, okay, I’ll admit it.
+Initially, I was pretty upset when I was told on the first day of class that I would need to pay $30.00 for what I believed to be “just another personality test” since I foolishly assumed it would be all hocus-pocus with nothing to differentiate it from the ones I can take online for free.
+As a first semester freshman who had already spent over $500 of my own money just on textbooks, it was hard to fathom why I needed to pay more money for such a basic thing.
 Well little did I know.

-Looking back, the money used to take the MBTI was WELL SPENT in terms of the value I derived from taking it.
-In fact, I truthfully can’t even assign a monetary value to the insight it has provided me with.
+Looking back, the money given to take the MBTI was WELL SPENT in respect to the value I derived from taking the assessment.
+In fact, I truthfully can’t even assign a monetary value to the amount of insight it has provided me with.
 Let’s just say when I opened up my personalized report, I literally gasped in awe and even got emotional as I read on.
 (I’ll explain why later.)

 INTROVERSION (I) vs EXTRAVERSION (E)

-It is important to understand that this is NOT about whether you are “shy” or “outgoing” nor is it about being “social” or “anti-social.”
-Rather, it’s more so about recognizing where you draw your ‘energy’ from: whether it be from your inner-world or the outer-world.
+It is paramount you understand that this is NOT about whether you are “shy” or “super outgoing” nor is it about being “social” or “anti-social.”
+No. Rather, it is focused on recognizing where you draw your ‘energy‘ from: be it from your inner-world or the outer-world.

-Do you yearn for social gatherings and parties?
+Do you yearn to attend social gatherings and parties?
 (E)

-Or do you thrive on alone time?
+Or do you thrive during alone time?
 (I)

 Would you rather grab food in a large group?
 (E)